 well as ones for individual surveys for states and provinces.

 Geological surveys often go hand-in-hand with topographical survey.
 A topographical survey is a study of the elevation.
 So you can see how that applies to a geological survey and learn more about mapping and its various techniques.
 And many who look into our geological surveying also need help with foundation layouts.

 For general questions about any type of land surveying, check out our Frequently Asked Questions page.
 We can also help you with needs that extend beyond a survey, such as with a FEMA flood elevation certificate.
 For specific information about geological surveying, you can give us a call at 516-792-6676.
 We will happily provide you with all the information you need about our range of surveys.
 We are a licensed and insured company and provide results that are dependable.

 Arek Surveying has years of experience in the field and has become trusted surveyors for many within the area.
 We service customers in all New York and New Jersey Counties and the NYC area, including Brooklyn, Bronx, Queens, Manhattan, Westchester, Yonkers, Richmond, Long Island - including Suffolk & Nassau County, Rockland, Bergen, Essex, etc. Geological surveys are one of the many surveys we offer.
 It is a beneficial survey for many land developers to help them understand the area that is going to build on.

-For more information about our geological surveying options, please contact us today.
+For more information about our geological surveying options and geo mapping, please reach out us today.
 We have years of experience providing trusted and reliable surveys to many in the area and look forward to helping you too.
 The number for our office is 516-792-6676.
 When you call, we can provide you with a free estimate.